llafuente/language/functions/_intro.markdown

 ```

 **TODO** Study support for multiple Variadic
+**TODO** Study support spread operator, but notation of
+one must differ to avoid confusion

-## Operator functions
+### Operator functions

+**TODO** too vage, need to be more tighten.
+this could lead to some problems. operator function declaration
+need to be standard, and checked by the compile, define those rules.
+**null** as return value?!

-Operator function can be used as a shorthand with two purposes:
+Operator function can be used as a shortcut with two purposes:

 * Modify the first argument
 * Return a new Argument

 Operator functions doesn't require `.` (dot).

-Operator list (**TODO** study to add more but this should be
+Operator list
-enough, and do not introduce so much errors )

 * +
 * -